pstoeckle/ShareLaTeX-Versioning/README.md

   --help                Show this message and exit.
 ```

-In case, you -- *cough, cough* @jordan -- want to delete the password again, you can use the [Windows Credential Manager](https://kb.intermedia.net/Article/44527) or [Keychain](https://www.wikihow.com/Delete-Saved-Passwords-from-the-iCloud-Keychain-on-macOS).
+In case, you want to delete the password again, you can use the [Windows Credential Manager](https://kb.intermedia.net/Article/44527) or [Keychain](https://www.wikihow.com/Delete-Saved-Passwords-from-the-iCloud-Keychain-on-macOS).

 #### Store Password In Password Manager: Example